 I believe that Apple Health offers more features, but it is limited to what it can do.
 Most of the activities and data it comes with can only be recorded manually.
 Samsung Health offers the right amount of features, and it does most of the job for you.

 Tracking health can be challenging, but it should not stop you from achieving your goals.
 The article Samsung Health vs. Apple Health covered pretty much all about both apps.
-If you have time, please share your views and the app you will be using from now as feedback so other users can easily choose between the two.
+If you have time, please share your views and the app you will use as feedback so other users can easily choose between the two.